|

 The political trends of the 20th Century, which were strongly influenced by Marxist ideology, substantially changed this imbalance.
 For the first time, a concept emerged that workers had a substantial economic stake in their society and that they could personally benefit from their work efforts.
 A "middle class" began to emerge.
 This was particularly true in the United States during the post-World War II era where median income levels doubled during a 15 year period.
 (Click to see chart) Richer and poorer Americans were closer together throughout the 1950s and 1960s and some observers at the time thought class segregation had ended.

 This trend has come abruptly to an end.
 The Census Bureau uses a statistical measure known as the "Gini" index to measure income inequality.
 The index reflects the rather dramatic increase in the inequality during the past 25 years.
-The increase in inequality has varied from state to state and, for the most part, has been highest in the more populous states.
+The increase in inequality has varied from state to state and, for the most part, has been highest in the more populous states and in the southern states.
 (Click to see map)

 What is truly remarkable is that this change has occurred at a time when overall economic growth has been unprecedented.
-In real dollars, the GDP has tripled since 1960 but wage increases have been stagnant.
-The gains that have occurred have been in the occupations requring a higher level of education and there has been actually a downward wage trend for workers with a low level of education. .
-But the income level of the upper 1% of families has almost tripled and only the income levels of the top 20% of families have significantly increased in the past two decades.
-Today, the top 20% receive over half the country's income and their share is growing.
-Income inequality is greatest throughout the entire southern portion of the country and in New York.
+In real dollars, the GDP has nearly doubled since 1970 but wages based on an index that applies to most workers have actually dropped.
+Since 2007, the downward trend in wages has particularly affected Americans with lower levels of education. .
+But the income level of the upper 1% of families has more than doubled and only the income levels of the top 20% of families have significantly increased in the past two decades.
 The most publicized and extreme example of income inequality has been the rise in compensation levels for CEO's of major corporations.

 Economic inequality can also be measured in terms of overall wealth.
 The imbalance in wealth is far more dramatic than the imbalance of incomes.
-The top 1% of the population has more than a third of the country's wealth and the top 5% own almost 60%.
-The already small share owned by the bottom 80% has been diminishing.
+Since 1984, the share of wealth of the top 1% of the population has increased from 25.4% to 39.6%.
+The top .01% has 21.6% of all the country's wealth and the top 5% own about 75%.
+The already small share owned by the bottom 90% has been diminishing.
 The share of wealth of the top 1% has returned to the levels which existed prior to World War 2.

 Many believe that economic inequality is a disturbing trend because of the increasing polarization of what had been an admirably pluralistic society.
 Income disparities have produced conspicuous consumption among the wealthy and an impoverished "underclass" which includes most recent immigrants and a disproportionate number of African-Americans.
 There has been a growing "residential segregation" based on income status.
 America's cities and suburbs are increasingly identifiable by the income group which lives there.
 The consequences of this economic segregation are significantly reduced educational and vocational opportunities for those in lower income groups.
-For example, young Americans in the upper 20% of income levels are far more likely to complete four years of college.
+For example, even those low income children who show considerable academic promise tend not to complete college.

 A major disturbing byproduct of economic inequality involves public attitudes.
 Many policy issues draw less consensus opinion because they affect income groups differently.
 The "underclass", saddled with a negative net worth and minimal income prospects, become resentful of the wealthy particularly when consumption is conspicuous.
 These attitudes naturally assume a racial and ethnic tone as well.
 The affect of this trend on the middle class has been more subtle.
 This group, which is diminishing in number, is far more "status conscious" than in previous decades.
-The result has been unnecessary consumption, a high rate of debt and bankruptcy and the first negative savings rate since the depression years. .
-Studies show that this increase in spending has not resulted in any gain in personal satisfaction.
+The result has been unnecessary consumption, a high rate of debt and bankruptcy.
+Today, over 40% of the public regards the U.S. as a nation of "haves" and "have nots".
+In 1988, only about a quarter of Americans had this opinion.

 Have changes in government policy caused increased economic inequality?